masa8/paper/note/note.md

             - Existing multi target multi camera tracking (MTMCT) datasets are small
             - The creation of new real world datasets is hard as privacy has to be guaranteed and the labeling is tedious.
             - Therefore a MTMCT dataset has been developed from Video Game.
-         By making new Realworld dataset.
+         By creating a new large scale simulated dataset

 ### Output
     The system’s pipeline consists of stages for :